lukasalexanderweber/GoogleGeolocation/README.md

 # GoogleGeolocation

 Python tool to extend a csv file with lat long columns based on an adress column by calling the Google Maps Geolocation API.
 Open the GUI.py file to start the application.
-A test dataset (./data) and an API key are given for testing.
+A test dataset ([data](data)) and an API key are given for testing.

 ![Alt Text](https://github.com/lukasalexanderweber/GoogleGeolocation/blob/master/img/GUI.png)